OliverAltindag/Stellar-Image-Processing/README.md

 python run.py
 ```

-For graphin and photometric analysis, I recommend donwloading the Jupyter notebook and editing the needed steps.
+For graphing and photometric analysis, I recommend donwloading the Jupyter notebook in the repo and editing the needed steps.
 Given the emphasis of data visualization the analysis was not done in a .py script.